Wscats/jest-tutorial/README.EN.md

 # Explain the implementation principle of the Jest framework in a simple way

+This article mainly provides you with an in-depth understanding of the operating principles behind Jest, which is convenient for responding to interviews and actual business needs.
+I believe we are already familiar with the preparation of Jest, but we may be very unfamiliar with how Jest works.
+Let us walk into Jest together.
+Inwardly, explore together.
+First attach the code to students in need, welcome to pay attention: [https://github.com/Wscats/jest-tutorial/blob/vm/README.EN.md](https://github.com/Wscats/jest-tutorial/blob/vm/README.EN.md)

 # What is Jest

 Jest is a Javascript testing framework developed by Facebook.
 It is a JavaScript library for creating, running and writing tests.